 News: NCA to Dissolve, No Effect on HLC-accredited Institutions

-Later this summer, through an agreement between the Higher Learning Commission and CASI (Commission on Accreditation and School Improvement), the North Central Association will be dissolved.
+Later this year, through an agreement between the Higher Learning Commission and CASI (Commission on Accreditation and School Improvement), the North Central Association will be dissolved.
 The dissolution of the North Central Association and the liquidation of its assets will have no effect on the accreditation of any institution.
 There will be no change in the standards or process for accreditation of institutions by the Higher Learning Commission and there will be no effect on the Higher Learning Commission's federal recognition as a Title-IV gatekeeper.

 Since 2001 when the Higher Learning Commission and CASI incorporated as separate and independent corporations that accredit educational institutions at all levels, the North Central Association has had no role in the accreditation process and existed solely to hold the Association's property, including its name, trademarks and records.
 The continued existence of the North Central Association has confused institutions and the public about what entity accredits institutions.
 Therefore for the past five years the Commission and CASI have been working on finally dissolving the Association corporation.